flowzy/bttv-theme/README.md

 **Disclaimer:** while testing this theme, it is suggested that you disable BetterTTV, because otherwise the styles of both will mix up and make everything look not as intended.

 # Plans
-* Create a grey-ish theme
+* Create a more monotone colored theme